Working with nature to create a regenerative-permaculture homestead near Paeroa / Thames, New Zealand

 Description

-We are creating a regenerative-permaculture homestead on 30 acres of farmland with animals, a fruit orchard, a garden, a native plant nursery and woodlots.
+We are working with nature to create a diverse and resilient regenerative-permaculture homestead on 30 acres of farmland with animals, a fruit orchard, a garden, a native plant nursery and woodlots.
 Our property is located in a rural valley surrounded by bush, farmland, and bounded by a stream with swimming holes.
 It is beautiful and quiet with relaxing views of the hills.

 Types of help and learning opportunities